 Volunteer Jobs Description

-To complete your volunteer requirement you must work at a minimum of three meets plus help with the car wash.
+To complete your volunteer requirement you must work at a minimum of three meets.
 Your participation is critical for the meets to run smoothly and your children to have a great day.

 If your child is selected to compete at the Meet of Champs or All Star Meet, you will be required to volunteer at those events as well.